The Playground Project

 This will be a BIG project and will push our fundraising skills to the max!
 Don’t think that you can’t do anything – we can all do something.
 From running a marathon to buying something from a cake sale, it will make a difference.
 We need everyone to be involved.

-The first and most important challenge is to raise £20,000 to replace the playground surface and play equipment which is reaching the end of its natural life.
-That equates to approximately £100 per child – which is a big ask but we don’t think it’s impossible.
+The first and most important challenge was to raise £20,000 to replace the playground surface and play equipment which had reached the end of its natural life.
+Through your efforts and those of the fundraising team, we did it!

 What can you do?